SITE PARTNER:

 4. Continue along the creek with the backs of houses on either side until the path veers inwards and arrives at Quandong St. At the end of this street is the entrance to Banks St Reserve, which itself has walking and bike tracks and is well worth exploring.

-Good to know - there is limited opportunity for sustenance along the way save for a couple of detours to cafes and Gerbino's Italian pasticceria (Local Red Hill cafe Steam Train Espresso, a block away on Arthur Tce is a good spot for a pre-or-post trail caffeine hit and delicious bite to eat).
+Good to know - there is limited opportunity for sustenance along the way save for a couple of detours to cafes and Gerbino's Italian pasticceria (Local Red Hill cafe Arthur Terrace Coffee Shop on Arthur Tce is a good spot for a pre-or-post trail caffeine hit or for a real treat head a frew blocks further to Atelier Mimi Patisserie, one of Brisbane's best french bakery/cafes).

 Red Hill to Newmarket